Intelligent Chassis Management Bus

 ICMB Description

-The ICMB has been targeted to support networks/buses with up to 42 chassis [64 chassis maximum] (2-4 servers, the remainder being peripheral chassis) and up to 300 feet of cable.
+The ICMB has been targeted to support networks/buses with up to 42 chassis [64 chassis maximum]

 Messages could include communicating information such as on board voltages, temperatures, fan rotation speed, processor and bus failures [including remote control].

-EIA-485 Bus Circuit
+EIA-485 Interface Circuit

 EIA/TIA-485 Interface Circuit {RS485}

-The ICMB uses intelligent controllers (microcontrollers) that function independently of the system’s main processors.
+The ICMB uses intelligent controllers (microcontrollers) that function independently of the system's main processors.
 In addition, the controller and ICMB interface in each system is specified to stay powered while the main system is powered down.
 ICMB messaging and command sets are an extension of the IPMI specifications.
-Bridges are used to connect the incoming ICMB interface to the IPMB bus [enternal to the chassis].
+Bridges are used to connect the incoming ICMB interface to the IPMB bus [internal to the chassis].

 ICMB uses a 16-bit address, while the IPMB uses 7-bit addresses.